Renault chooses China's Envision for Douai EV battery plant -sources - News Break

 Renault chooses China's Envision for Douai EV battery plant -sources

-PARIS, June 24 (Reuters) - Renault (RENA.PA) has chosen China's Envision AESC to produce batteries in the future Douai plant in northern France that will equip its future electric vehicles, including the Renault 5 model, two sources close to the matter told Reuters.
+PARIS (Reuters) - Renault has chosen China’s Envision AESC to produce batteries in the future Douai plant in northern France that will equip its future electric vehicles, including the Renault 5 model, two sources close to the matter told Reuters.

 The news could be announced at the “Choose France” event hosted by President Emmanuel Macron next week, the sources said, confirming a Bloomberg report.